PSLmodels/OG-UK/docs/book/content/contributing/contributor_guide.md

      OG-UK$ git commit -m "[description-of-your-commit]"
     ```

-5. Periodically, make sure that the branch you created in step 2 is in sync with the changes other contributors are making to the central master branch by fetching upstream and merging upstream/master into your branch:
+5. Periodically, make sure that the branch you created in step 2 is in sync with the changes other contributors are making to the central main branch by fetching upstream and merging upstream/main into your branch:
     ```
       OG-UK$ git fetch upstream
-      OG-UK$ git merge upstream/master
+      OG-UK$ git merge upstream/main
     ```
    You may need to resolve conflicts that arise when another contributor changed the same section of code that you are changing.
 Feel free to ask other contributors for guidance if this happens to you.
 If you do need to fix a merge conflict, re-run the test suite afterwards (step 4.)